Local Name: Big Alum Lake

 Swimming: Swimming Allowed, No Restrictions

 Big Alum Pond is located just north of the Mass Pike in Fiskdale, a suburb of Sturbridge.
 Aquatic vegitation is minimal, except for a few areas in the north end.
 The shore is heavily developed with both year-round homes and summer cottages.
 The pond is fully recreational and is popular for summer activities.
-The Big Alum Lake Association is a volunteer-based, non-profit organization of nearly 175 member families, whose purpose is to oversee the well-being of Big Alum Lake and the surrounding watershed.Access to the lake is primarily via residential routes; however, there is a walking route that goes around the lake that is just over 3 miles long.
+The Big Alum Lake Association is a volunteer-based, non-profit organization of nearly 175 member families, whose purpose is to oversee the well-being of Big Alum Lake and the surrounding watershed.Access to the lake is primarily via residential routes.
 The public boat ramp is at the end of Clarke Road, at the south tip of the lake.

 No Known Issues, Town/State Monitoring